 Damages enable you to recover losses related to your accident injuries and financial losses or medical bill obligations and hold the at-fault party (defendant) accountable for the harm they caused.
 Your Lewisburg attorney can help you value your losses and compile the documentation necessary to support your bus wreck claim.

 You can obtain economic damages to reimburse all your expenses related to treating and living with your injury.
 If your condition will require future treatment, damages can also include the projected cost of this future medical care.
 Additional losses you could pursue damages for include loss of income and loss of financial and business opportunities.

 You can also seek non-economic damages for the intangible effects of your injury.
 Non-economic damages can be awarded to compensate you for pain and suffering, embarrassment, disfigurement, and loss of life’s pleasures.

 The court awards punitive damages in cases involving extreme acts of recklessness by the defendant.
 This type of damages award is meant to punish the at-fault party and discourage their poor conduct.
-Ostroff Injury Law has an outstanding record of recovering punitive damages against bus companies.
-In the 2016 trial against Greyhound Bus Company, Ostroff Injury Law recovered over $2 million in punitive damages for four of our clients.
+Ostroff Godshall Injury and Accident Lawyers has an outstanding record of recovering punitive damages against bus companies.
+In the 2016 trial against Greyhound Bus Company, Ostroff Godshall Injury and Accident Lawyers recovered over $2 million in punitive damages for four of our clients.
 These punitive damages were over and above economic and non-economic recoveries for these four clients.

 How Partial Fault Impacts Damages